 The purpose of a Remedial Action Plan is to provide a conceptual clean-up plan for the site.
-A Remedial Action Plan includes a summary of the remedial investigation and feasibility study and describes the methods which have been and/or will be used to identify and subsequently design, plan, and implement a final remedial action for state-listed hazardous substance release sites.
+A Remedial Action Plan includes a summary of the remedial investigation and feasibility study and describes the methods which have been and/or will be used to identify and subsequently design and implement a final remedial action for state-listed hazardous substance release sites.
 It also presents an assessment of environmental impacts potentially caused by the proposed clean-up.
 The Remedial Action Plan approval process is the means by which the public is provided an opportunity to be involved in the decision-making process for the selection of a remedy(s).
-After this Remedial Action Plan is presented to the community during a public meeting, interested community members and government agencies will have 30 days to review and comment on the plan.
+Interested community members and government agencies will have 30 days to review and comment on the plan.
+A public meeting will be held during the public review period to present the Draft Remedial Action Plan and to provide a forum for interested community members.